crazywhalecc/static-php-cli/docs/en/faq/index.md

 bin/spc build ffi --build-cli --no-strip
 ```

-For the Linux platform, the current compilation result is a purely statically linked binary file,
-and new extensions cannot be installed using a dynamic link library.

 ## Can it support Oracle database extension?

 Some extensions that rely on closed source libraries, such as `oci8`, `sourceguardian`, etc.,
 they do not provide purely statically compiled dependent library files (`.a`), only dynamic dependent library files (`.so`).
-These extensions cannot be compiled into static-php-cli from source, so this project may never support them.
+These extensions cannot be compiled into static-php-cli using source code, so this project may never support these extensions.
-However, in theory, you can access and use such extensions under macOS according to the above questions.
+However, in theory you can access and use such extensions under macOS and Linux according to the above questions.

 If you have a need for such extensions, or most people have needs for these closed-source extensions,
 see the discussion on [standalone-php-cli](https://github.com/crazywhalecc/static-php-cli/discussions/58).
 Welcome to leave a message.